SEEDOFT/BLT-QR-Generator/README.md

 # BLT QR Generator

+## Overview
-- The BLT QR Generator is a modern WPF application built using the .NET in C#.
-It empowers users to create customizable QR codes effortlessly.
-With a clean, user-friendly interface, this application is designed for both personal and professional use.
+The **BLT QR Generator** is a modern WPF application built using .NET in C#.
+It provides an intuitive and efficient way to generate customizable QR codes for various purposes.
+Designed with a clean and user-friendly interface, this application is ideal for both personal and professional use.

-~ #Key Highlights
+## Key Highlights
-- Customizable QR code generation tailored to your needs.
+- Fully customizable QR code generation to suit specific needs.
-- Persistent theme management (light/dark modes) with settings remembered across sessions.
+- Persistent theme management with seamless switching between light and dark modes.
-- Advanced settings for user preferences, offering flexibility and control.
+- Advanced settings for enhanced user preferences, ensuring flexibility and control.

-~ #Features
+## Features
-- Generate QR codes quickly and easily.
+- Generate QR codes effortlessly with a simple and intuitive interface.
-- Save QR codes in popular image formats: PNG and JPG.
+- Save QR codes in popular image formats, including **PNG** and **JPG**.
-- Personalize QR codes with Wi-Fi credentials, URLs, and more.
+- Personalize QR codes with **Wi-Fi credentials, URLs, and other data**.
-- Seamlessly switch between light and dark themes with settings saved for future use.
+- Enjoy seamless light and dark mode transitions with settings retained across sessions.
-- Export QR codes in high-quality resolution for diverse applications.
+- Export QR codes in high-quality resolution for professional applications.

-~ #Installation
+## Installation Requirements
-- Support Windows Operating System (Windows 10 or later).
+- **Supported OS:** Windows 10 or later.

-~ Designed and Developed by:
+## Designed and Developed By
-- Koy Yotraboth
+- **Koy Yotraboth**
-- Yong Bunleng
+- **Yong Bunleng**
-- Sam Sokunthea
+- **Sam Sokunthea**